trethore/Weave/docs/components.md

 Weave UIs are composed from `Component` instances arranged in a tree under the root `window`.
 You add children, apply constraints, set layouts, and attach events.

+What this page covers
+- The component taxonomy (layout, display, interactive), how managed vs. overlay children behave, and how to think about constraints and layouts together.
+If you’re new to Weave, skim the examples to see the common patterns before diving deeper into styling.

 Common components
 - Layout: `Window`, `Panel`, `ScrollPanel`, `Container`, `Separator`
 - Display: `Text`, `WrappedText`, `Image`, `ProgressBar`